-The TVP aims to subsidise SMEs on the use of technological services and solutions to improve productivity, or upgrade or transform their business processes.
+The TVP aims to subsidise local entities on the use of technological services and solutions to improve productivity, or upgrade or transform their business processes.
 Similar to other applications, we will consider the merits of applications related to testing / certification on a case-by-case basis.
-Considerations will be given on how the applicant enterprises engage technological services and solutions in the process of fulfilling the testing/ certification requirements.
+Considerations will be given on how the applicants engage technological services and solutions in the process of fulfilling the testing/ certification requirements.
 Annex B of the Guidance Notes for Applications of the TVP provides some examples of management system related to certification:

 - Energy management system (ISO 50001)

 - Environmental management system (ISO 14001)

 Entities are more likely to involve usage of technological services and solutions in the process of fulfilling the certification requirements of the above management systems.
 The above management systems only serve as some examples.
 Applicants are welcome to propose other technological services and solutions which could achieve the objectives of the TVP (i.e. to improve productivity, or upgrade or transform the business processes).